Concerned about ARFID? Take our free screener

 • Fear of something bad happening after eating (vomiting, choking, allergic reaction)

-• Rigid habits or rituals around eating (for instance, eating foods in a certain order, keeping foods a certain distance from one another, etc)
+• Rigid habits or rituals around eating (for instance, eating foods in a certain order, keeping foods a certain distance from one another, etc.)

 • Anxiety around mealtimes

-Identifying ARFID in your child
+Identifying ARFID in a loved one

-• Your child’s growth: Every child grows at a different rate.
+• Your child’s growth.
+Every child grows at a different rate.
 Ordinarily, kids should continue to become taller and gain weight as they mature.
 If your child’s growth curves have flattened out, talk to their pediatrician.

 Causes and risk factors of ARFID